Rebecca Massey: Early life and education

-Massey was born in Rotorua, New Zealand.
+Rebecca Massey was born in Rotorua, New Zealand.
 She grew up in Papua New Guinea and Hong Kong, before returning to New Zealand to complete her schooling at St Cuthbert's College, Auckland.

-After graduating Dux of School, Rebecca went on to study Law and English at the University of Auckland, graduating with Honours.
+After graduating dux of school, Rebecca went on to study law and English at the University of Auckland, graduating with honours.
 She worked briefly as a lawyer.